 Currently we have no more room for any new things in the house.
-I like to keep things to a minimum.
+I like to keep things to a minimum, such as it is.
 What I am using for decorating is what was already here or what I had before I moved here.
 Also, I am not repainting or staining anything.
 It has to look good just on it’s own without any adjustments.

-There are a few important things that I follow when redecorating with no money.
+There are a few important rules that I follow when redecorating with no money.

-I don’t always leave out something or get rid of something you dislike.
+Don’t always leave out something or get rid of something you dislike.
 Often, there will be an item that you dislike or that doesn’t seem to fit anywhere in your house.
 Don’t necessarily get rid of it.
 Obviously if you REALLY don’t like looking at something maybe don’t include it in your display, but sometimes things you may really hate can look different among certain other things.
 It really just depends.
 My suggestion is to try it first before discounting it.
-I find that it is better to wait a while and seeing if an object or placement of and object grows on you.
+I find that it is better to wait a while and see if an object or placement of an object grows on you.
 Sometimes even a few days is needed to make a final decision.

-I don’t always try to match things.
+I don’t try to match things.
 Matching colours or sizes of items is boring to me.
 I don’t go nuts with using bright colours or anything like that but new stuff and older stuff can often work together or different fabrics and material can give neat contrasts.
 Just go with whatever you like and that usually will be right.
 Below you can see a small display I have on the top of my work desk.
 All items are finds, the green candle holder from a thrift shop, the glass holder and plant pot were already mine.
 They look good where I put them together even though they are completely different objects and unlikely partners.

 Moving things just slightly can make a big difference.
 I find I don’t always have to move EVERYTHING around to different places.
 Sometimes there will be an item that just doesn’t work and it’s removal or a change in position will fix it.
-Or just offsetting one thing can work wonders.
+Just offsetting one thing can also work wonders.